Chapter 6

 Transform Us

-Therefore, each of us needs tests, trials, and discomfort to achieve
+Therefore, each of us needs tests, trials, and discomfort to

-accomplish His purpose.
+necessary to accomplish His purpose.

 God Is Most Interested In Our